lakatdev/keszeg3/README.md

 The value of X is compared to the value of Y the way the condition describes.

 If the result is true the code between this *if* instruction and the corresponding *end* instruction will be executed.

+### end
+Indicates end of *if* conditions and *while* loops.

+### flag X
+Flags a position in the execution position.

+### jump X
+Continues execution at X flag.

-### add X Y Z
+### exec X
-Stores the sum of Y and Z in the X variable.
+Executes X command in the default shell.

-### sub X Y Z
+### while X C Y
-Stores the difference of Y and Z in the X variable.
+Works the same as *if*, except it repeats execution until condition is false.

-### mul X Y Z
+### call X
-Stores the product of Y and Z in the X variable.
+Program execution jumps to X subroutine and when its finished, returns here.

+### return
+End of subroutine, execution continues from where the subroutine was called.

-### div X Y Z
+### rout X
-Stores the ratio of Y and Z in the X variable.
+Declares X subroutine.

+## Input/Output operations

 ### print P X
 The print instruction has 3 different options:
 - num